spapadiamantis/3gm-wiki/Topic-Modelling.md

 ## Invoking spaCy lemmatizer for the Greek Language

-For further improving the lemmatization process for topic extraction we are also using the spaCy's lemmatizer for the Greek Language via the `word._lemma` attribute.
+For further improving the lemmatization process for topic extraction we are also using the spaCy's lemmatizer for the Greek Language via the `word.lemma_` attribute.

 In case you want to invoke spaCy's lemmatizer along with the lookup, you can do this by running: